Mount Storm Wind Farm: History

-Plans for the farm were first announced in 2001, when U.S. Wind Force filed for a permit with the West Virginia Public Service Commission to build a 166 turbine wind farm, which would have been the largest wind farm east of the Mississippi River.
+Plans for the farm were first announced in 2001, when the U.S. Wind Force filed for a permit with the West Virginia Public Service Commission to build a 166 turbine wind farm, which would have been the largest wind farm east of the Mississippi River.
 The project's backers hoped that the first turbines would be operational by late 2002 with the rest of the facility coming online in 2003, but opponents quickly raised objections, arguing that the project would threaten birds and diminish home values in the surrounding area.

-In May 2002, the Public Service Commission approved U.S. Wind Force's permit application without any significant opposition.
+In May 2002, the Public Service Commission approved the U.S. Wind Force's permit application without any significant opposition.
 The company also reached an agreement with the AFL-CIO to use union labor in the construction of the facility.
 At the hearings for the permit, speakers in favor of the project included Walt Helmick, a member of the West Virginia Senate, Jeff Barger, the County Commissioner of Grant County, and Steve White a union leader.
 A study by the U.S. Fish and Wildlife Service concluded that the project posed little danger to local birds, clearing the way for construction.

+In August 2019, Castleton Commodities International announced that it had purchased Nedpower Mount Storm through one of its subsidiaries.